- PlushCare

 About antivirals

 Antiviral medications are designed to prevent and treat viral infections.
-They are often prescribed to help treat influenza, COVID-19, human immunodeficiency virus (HIV), herpes simplex virus (HSV), and other viruses.
-There are many types of prescription antivirals.
+They are often prescribed to help treat influenza, COVID-19, herpes simplex virus (HSV), and other viruses.
+They may also be prescribed in some circumstances to help prevent viral infections, such as influenza or human immunodeficiency virus (HIV).

 What antivirals treat